 Father: Henrick Larsson

-Now playing in Russia with Spartak Moscow, striker Jordan Larsson started his career at Helsingborg managed by dad Henrik Larsson and has enjoyed a spell with fellow Swedish side IFK Norrköping.
+Jordan Larsson started his career at Helsingborg, managed by dad Henrik Larsson, and has enjoyed a spell with fellow Swedish side IFK Norrköping.

-The 22-year-old’s life at Heslingborg did not go according to plan, as he was attacked by fans in November 2016 following the club’s relegation, moving to the Netherlands with NEC.
+The 26-year-old’s life at Heslingborg did not go according to plan, as he was attacked by fans in November 2016 following the club’s relegation, moving to the Netherlands with NEC.
+Jordan joined Bundesliga side Schalke but is currently on loan at FC Copenhagen.

 Despite having been managed by his dad, Jordan has a long way to go if he wishes to reach the heights of the Swedish legend.